lsebahar/CO2GlobalEmissions-Visualization/README.md

 # Project-2
-## OBJECTIVE: Understand historical CO2 emission trends by nation.
+## OBJECTIVE: Understand Historical CO2 Emission Trends by Nation

 More than ever consumers are demanding their products & services minimize pollution harmful to our planet.
 Companies like Microsoft, Starbucks, Adidas, and Jetblue have all made carbon neutral commitments in the next 5-10 years.